oracle-livelabs/adb/shared/workshops/adb-datastudio/data-transforms/5-transform-data-load.md

     Note that in our workshop we are using the same Autonomous database for source and target connections to keep the setup simple.
 However source and target connections can be heterogenous and different.
 For example, source can be SQL Server DB and target can be Autonomous database.

+    *Note*: Saving takes a few minutes while the tool connects to the data source to collect the table listing and associated metadata.

     ![Screenshot of DT data load target](images/image_dt_dataload_target.png)

 2. Now we need to select tables and load options.